awsdocs/amazon-ec2-user-guide/doc_source/ec2-capacity-reservations.md

 + Linux with SQL Server Standard
 + Linux with SQL Server Web
 + Linux with SQL Server Enterprise
++ SUSE Linux
 + Red Hat Enterprise Linux
-+ SUSE Linux
++ RHEL with SQL Server Standard
++ RHEL with SQL Server Enterprise
++ RHEL with SQL Server Web
++ RHEL with HA
++ RHEL with HA and SQL Server Standard
++ RHEL with HA and SQL Server Enterprise

 When you purchase a Capacity Reservation, you must specify the *platform* that represents the operating system for your instance\.
 + For SUSE Linux and RHEL distributions, excluding BYOL, you must choose the specific platform\.
 For example, the **SUSE Linux** or **Red Hat Enterprise Linux** platform\.